TYPE DESIGN INFORMATION PAGE last updated on

 Mint Type (was: PDesign 6.0)

-New Fontografia (was: David's Fontografia 2006)
+New Renaissance Fonts (was: New Fontografia, or: David's Fontografia 2006)

 | David Kettlewell (b.
-Edinburgh, Scotland, 1946), who has been professor at Tartu university in Estonia, and now works from his forest farmhouse in Bollstabruk, Northern Sweden, explains how fonts work and how to work with Fontographer and other programs.
-Kettlewell also runs Fontografia, a medieval and calligraphic type site featuring subpages on Ludovico Vicentino [degli Arrighi], Giovambattista Palatino, and Giovanniantonio Tagliente.
-He also tells us why Fontlab is so much better than Fontographer when developing fonts from scans.
+Edinburgh, Scotland, 1946, d.
+Bollstabruk, Sweden, 2011) moved to Sweden in 1984 to take the role of head of music at a college.
+He was soon putting his musical and linguistic talents to researching and performing early Swedish church and choral music.
+He was a guest lecturer at four of Sweden's universities and for a period a professor at Tartu University in Tallin, Estonia.
+He worked from his forest farmhouse in Bollstabruk, Northern Sweden.
+Kettlewell also ran Fontografia, a medieval and calligraphic type site featuring subpages on Ludovico Vicentino [degli Arrighi], Giovambattista Palatino, and Giovanniantonio Tagliente.
+He also told us why Fontlab is so much better than Fontographer when developing fonts from scans.
+Obituary.
 David Kettlewell is a harper, renaissance musicologist and conductor who illuminate his work with text and type.
 His own work through New Renaissance Fonts is mostly with medieval and renaissance scripts, calligraphic alphabets and ornamental capitals.
 Direct acess.
 MyFonts link for New Renaissance.
 Klingspor link.
 Free fonts: AliceScrolltipRoman, AndersFancyCapitals, AndersPlainCapitals, BickhamSwashCaps, Cartouches, CelticNoadProtoype, Chiswickblack, DagmarIlluCaps, Davies-RomantiqueCaps, DaviesIlluminatedcapitals, DaviesRoundhand, DaviesSapphire, DeBeauChesneRoman, FantasiaCaps, GothicCaps, KarinsFreeLombardyCaps (2006, with Karin Skoglund), KingRichard2Caps, Kurbits3, Lettreornee, LubnaCaps, NesbittDecoratedCaps-Medium, RicksClassicItalic, RicksDecoratedUncial-Medium, RicksFolkloreRoman, RicksRelaxedHand-Italic, Samuel, SevilliaDancingText, Sevilliastandingtext, Sevilliatiles, ShawDecoratedInitials1, ShawDecoratedInitials4-Medium, Taliente-IlluCaps, WestminsterMemorialBrasses-Medium.
 Other fonts (some no longer available or shown): Soest St. Mary (2006, decorative capitals from embroidery work in a German church), Kurbits, Samuel, Celtic Noad, Dagmar IlluCaps, Lettre ornée, Phalesiodecor (medieval caps, 1998), American Uncial (adaptation of a URW font), FinalRomanfat or FatRoman50 (adaptation of an RWE font), Marshall (made from an 1822 parchment).
 Some fonts are developed in conjunction with Richard Bradley.
 Others involved more loosely include Adam Twardoch, Karin Skoglund, Dagmar Varaksits and Anders Rosen.
-MyFonts offers fonts like Chiswick Illuminated Caps (2009, Lombardic), Alice Scrolltip, Albrecht Fraktur (2011), Edward's Uncial 1904 (2011, after an alphabet drawn by Edward Johnston), Davids Roundhand, Karins Lombardy Caps, Sevillia (2006, with Richard Bradley), and Soest St Mary.
+MyFonts offers fonts like Chiswick Illuminated Caps (2009, Lombardic), Alice Scrolltip (2006), Albrecht Fraktur (2011), Edward's Uncial 1904 (2011, after an alphabet drawn by Edward Johnston), Davids Roundhand, Karins Lombardy Caps, Sevillia (2006, with Richard Bradley), and Soest St Mary.
+View the New Renaissance Fonts library.
 [Google] [MyFonts] [More] ⦿ |

 Estonian type designer from the middle of the 20th century.
 Some of his posters (ca. 1961) are here.
 [Google] [More] ⦿ | |

 Plakatschrift type specialist from Estonia.
-Sample of his work from 1913-1927.
+Sample of his work from 1913 until 1927.
 Images: i, ii, iii, iv.
 [Google] [More] ⦿ | |

 Estonian type designer.
 Sample of his work on posters in 2005.
 [Google] [More] ⦿ | |